nextfoam/baram-pages-renewal/docs/flow_manual/monitor.en.md

 ## Volume

-The settings window for a Volume looks like the image of figure~\ref{fig:volume}.
+The settings window for a Volume looks like the image of figure.
 Enter the Volume, Field Variable, Report Type, and Write Interval you want to monitor.

 <center><img src="https://github.com/nextfoam/baram-pages/raw/main/screenshots/pic/volume.png" width="300" height="300"><br>Volume monitoring</center>